Monsta X: 2020: All About Luv, virtual concerts and Fatal Love

-On January 11, Joohoney announced that he would take a break from the group to focus on his mental health.
+On January 11, Joohoney announced that he would take a break from Monsta X to focus on his mental health.

-On February 14, Monsta X released their sixth studio album and first all-English album All About Luv.
+On February 14, the group released their sixth studio album and first all-English album All About Luv.
 It debuted and peaked at number five on the US Billboard 200 and at number seven on the US Rolling Stone Top 200.

-On March 30, they released their seventh Japanese single "Wish on the Same Sky", ahead of the physical release of the single album of the same name on April 15.
-Upon release, it ranked number one on the weekly Tower Records chart and number seven on the weekly Billboard Japan Hot 100 chart.
+On March 30, they released their seventh Japanese single "Wish on the Same Sky", ahead of the physical release on April 15.
+Upon the release, it ranked number one on the weekly Tower Records chart and number seven on the weekly Billboard Japan Hot 100 chart.
 It also ranked number one overall for the first half of 2020 on the Tower Records chart.

 In April, Monsta X appeared on MTV Unplugged at Home, performing "Beside U" and "You Can't Hold My Heart".

 On May 26, the group released their eighth EP Fantasia X, with the lead single "Fantasia".
 Prior to this comeback, Joohoney had already rejoined promotions with them and thus, they were a six-member group for the promotion of "Fantasia".

 Monsta X had announced their fourth world tour, but it was delayed due to COVID-19 pandemic.
-Unable to perform at in-person concerts, the group participated in a live-streamed KCON event KCON:TACT 2020.
-They also announced that they would hold a live-streamed concert Live From Seoul With Luv.
-It was initially scheduled for July 25, but then rescheduled to August 8, to allow Shownu to recover from the unexpected surgery he had undergone.
-They held their concert through the music streaming platform LiveXLive and performed several songs from their English-language album All About Luv, as well as several from their most recent Korean EP Fantasia X and several older title tracks.
+Unable to perform at in-person concerts, the group participated in a live-streamed KCON event Kcon:Tact 2020.
+They also announced that Monsta X would hold a live-streamed concert Live From Seoul With Luv, which was originally scheduled for July 25, but then rescheduled on August 8, to allow Shownu to recover from the unexpected surgery he had undergone.
+The group held their concert through the music streaming platform LiveXLive and performed several songs from their English-language album All About Luv, as well as from their most recent Korean EP Fantasia X and older title tracks.

-On November 2, Monsta X released their third studio album Fatal Love, with the lead single "Love Killa".
-On November 21, they released "How We Do" as an OST for the animated movie The SpongeBob Movie: Sponge on the Run, alongside Snoop Dogg.
+On November 2, they released their third studio album Fatal Love, with the lead single "Love Killa".
+On November 21, Monsta X released a soundtrack "How We Do", for the animated movie The SpongeBob Movie: Sponge on the Run, alongside Snoop Dogg.

-On December 16, Monsta X released their eighth Japanese single album, which included the Japanese versions of their title tracks "Love Killa" and "Fantasia".
+On December 16, the group released their eighth Japanese single, which included the Japanese versions of their title tracks "Love Killa" and "Fantasia".